girlscript/winter-of-contributing/DSA/1.2 Analysis of Algorithms/Recurrence_Relations.md

 </details>

 > In a particularly bad case where the data are sorted in the opposite to the order you want, the time taken becomes f(n^2).
-Thus, the time complexity at this case would be O(n^2), which signifies uppper bound concept.
+Thus, the time complexity at this case would be O(n^2), which signifies upper bound concept.
 But if the data is already sorted, then it will only take O(n) time which signifies lower bound concept.

 > In that case, the upper and lower bounds are different, even though the big-O complexity remains the same.